stacks-network/sbtc-docs/src/nakamoto-signer-developer-guide.md

 The readers of this are assumed to be anyone who is looking to run a sBTC Signer with minimal custom configuration.

+# Disclaimer

+Development is on going and changes to the Signer configuration should be expected.
+This document will be updated every sprint to ensure its accuracy.

 ## Prerequisites

 Rust - [To install](https://www.rust-lang.org/tools/install).